 It is also possible to have an start and/or end date by which the students are able to make contributions to the assignment.
 This is available under the Deadlines & realtime control option.
 For more information on how to set this up, and how this affects the assignment, click here.

-It's also possible to add a Configurable Grading module by clicking on the plus-button.
-Here you are able to grade students based on their participation (for example, did they participate in all the discussions) and performance (how did they score on the practice questions).
+Grading can be added to the assignment in the form of the Configurable Grading module.
+Here you are able to grade students based on their participation (for example, did they participate in all the discussions) and performance (how did they score on the Question Cards).
 You can find more information in the link above.

 Publishing the assignment